 Repeat Row 2 for a total of 118 (130, 142, 150) rows.

-This sweater has a beautiful tricolor striped pattern.
+This striped crochet sweater has a beautiful tricolor striped pattern.
 Luckily, it looks more complicated than it is.
 You can easily zone out and work up this project anywhere.
-It’s the perfect project for anyone on the go.
-And the perfect gift for creative children.
+It’s the perfect crochet project for anyone on the go and the perfect gift for creative children.

 Wrap your grandchild in color and comfort with this adorable Pastel Stripe Sweater.